 CS-led bribery matters.
 Scandals involving CS-led bribery have been at the heart of major political crises in the last decade.
-The Samsung scandal in South Korea and the Car Wash (Lava Jato) operation in Brazil were major contributors to the impeachment of Presidents Park Geunhye and Dilma Rousseff in 2016.4 Israel's Prime Minister Benjamin Netanyahu has faced charges for an agreement with the controlling shareholder of a newspaper group to weaken its competitor in exchange for favorable coverage.5 Peru has confronted a deep political crisis since the unearthing of Odebrecht's bribery scheme in the country.
+The Samsung scandal in South Korea and the Car Wash (Lava Jato) operation in Brazil were major contributors to the impeachment of Presidents Park Geunhye and Dilma Rousseff, respectively, in 2016.4 Israel's Prime Minister Benjamin Netanyahu has faced charges for an agreement with the controlling shareholder of a newspaper group to weaken its competitor in exchange for favorable coverage.5 Peru has confronted a deep political crisis since the unearthing of Odebrecht's bribery scheme in the country.
 It has had six presidents in five years, four of whom have served time in jail since 2017 for their involvement in Odebrecht's scheme.6

-This Article starts from the premise that the international debate about anticorruption policies has been implicitly or explicitly dominated by the paradigm of agent-led bribery in NCS companies.
-We argue that this paradigm provides only a partial picture of corporate bribery around
+This Article starts from the premise that the international debate about anticorruption policies has been implicitly or explicitly dominated by the paradigm of agent-led bribery in companies without controlling shareholders.
+We argue that this paradigm provides only a partial picture of corporate bribery around the world, for two reasons.
+First, dispersed ownership is rare

-3 Siemens's founding family owns approximately 5% of its shares, a majority of which are held by institutional investors.
+3 Siemens's founding family owns approximately 5% of its shares, a majority of which are held by institutional investors